 The Wilkinson Lab studies sensory plasticity.
 Muscles contain neurons which sense muscle length and movement and are the main contributors to the sense of body position and movement, or proprioception.
 Alterations to these sensory neurons can lead to movement and balance problems.
-We are currently studying the effect of inflammation and obesity on muscle proprioceptor activity.
+Our lab is interested in understanding how these neurons transduce muscle stretch into action potentials and what causes these neurons to malfunction.
 To learn more about our research, check out our latest papers:

 J.A.
 Franco, H.E.
 Kloefkorn, S. Hochman, K.A.
 Wilkinson (2014) An In Vitro Adult Mouse Muscle-nerve Preparation for Studying the Firing Properties of Muscle Afferents.
 J. Vis.
 Exp.
 (91), e51948, doi:10.3791/51948.